ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-extensions-display" name="package-structure-extensions-display"></a>
 **display `localizable string`**

-Sets the display name of the item in the PiWeb Designer toolbox.
+Sets the display name of the element in the PiWeb Designer toolbox.

 <a id="package-structure-extensions-description" name="package-structure-extensions-description"></a>
 **description `localizable string`**

-Sets the description of the item in the PiWeb Designer toolbox, which is visible when the user hovers over the entry.
+Sets the description of the element in the PiWeb Designer toolbox, which is visible when the user hovers over the entry.

 <a id="package-structure-extensions-icon" name="package-structure-extensions-icon"></a>
 **icon `string`**